Cordeval/fari-app/docs/fari-wiki.md

 For that reason, when a GM clicks on the `Assign Character Sheet` button, they will be prompted to either assign an existing character sheet or assign a duplicate of a character sheet.

-This can be useful if the GM prepared character templates in advance for the players
+This can be useful if the GM prepared character templates in advance for the players.

 ![Assign Original VS Assign Duplicate Character Sheets](https://gyazo.com/be49f9201d04386f9734c17f4c099a18.png)